 The oven chamber itself was the only thing I didn’t build on this monster which was nicknamed the Pizza Bunker.
 I think FEMA engineers would have been proud of this bad boy.
 13″ solid slab with a double layer of rebar sitting on solid bedrock.
 Core filled block with rebar and a 7″ thick slab supporting the oven itself.
 If there was a better place to hunker down during a natural disaster, I sure wasn’t looking..this is were I would be!!

 Here we have the slab and the bomb-hole we made to make room for the oven.
-The plywood on the left is a footing for the built-in grill and counter.
+The plywood on the left is a footing for the best flat top grill built into the counter.

 Next up is the block and slab work.
 These pics are the only ones I have of this stage.
 It shows the oven with insulation blanket and metal vent installed and the beginning of the stonework, which Ed wanted rustic to match the house veneer and fireplace inside.
 All the stone for his home was gathered from the property, and we had a huge pile to pick fro at one time.
 This was the last of it.